 Propper® Bail Out Bag

-With plenty of compartments for all your gear and a grab-and-go handle for easy grip and lift, the Bail Out Bag is the perfect companion for first responder events.
+With plenty of compartments for all your gear and a grab-and-go handle for easy grip and lift, the Bail Out Bag is the perfect emergency-preparedness companion.

 WHAT ARE THE DIMENSIONS OF THE BAG